Kamran Abbasi

-Kamran Abbasi is a Pakistani-English physician, professor, editor and author.

-He the editor-in-chief of the British Medical Journal (BMJ), a physician, visiting professor at the Department of Primary Care and Public Health, Imperial College, London, editor of the Journal of the Royal Society of Medicine (JRSM).
-He contributed to the expansion of international editions of the BMJ.
-Abasssi is also a cricket writer and broadcaster.
+Kamran Abbasi is a Pakistani-English physician, professor, editor and author, who serves as editor-in-chief of the The BMJ.
+He is a visiting professor in the Department of Primary Care and Public Health at Imperial College, London, and editor of the Journal of the Royal Society of Medicine (JRSM).

-He was raised in Yorkshire, graduated in medicine from Leeds School of Medicine in 1992 and worked in general medicine before commencing a career in journal editing in 1997, beginning with the BMJ, followed by the Bulletin of the World Health Organization and later the JRSM.
+Raised in Yorkshire, Abbasi graduated in medicine from Leeds School of Medicine in 1992 and worked in general medicine before commencing a career in journal editing in 1997, beginning with The BMJ, followed by the Bulletin of the World Health Organization and later the JRSM.
 He is a fellow of the Royal College of Physicians of Edinburgh and the Royal College of Physicians of London.

 Abbasi has been a consultant editor for PLOS Medicine and has created e-learning resources for professional development of doctors, including BMJ Learning and the Royal Society of Medicine's video lecture service.
 He has authored books on cricket; Zindabad; The English Chronicles: a Modern History of Pakistan Cricket, published in 2012 and Englistan: An immigrant's journey on the turbulent winds of Pakistan cricket in 2020.

-During the COVID-19 pandemic, he has produced a series in the JRSM titled "Spotlight on COVID-19", and written on the UK's response to COVID-19, including the provision of personal protective equipment for frontline staff, preparedness for the pandemic, the fear of going into hospital and political accountability.
+During the COVID-19 pandemic, Abbasi produced a series in the JRSM titled "Spotlight on COVID-19", written on the UK's response to COVID-19, including the provision of personal protective equipment for frontline staff, preparedness for the pandemic, the fear of going into hospital, and political accountability.